-Ladies and Gentlemen, we live in times marked by high levels of uncertainty - globally, and we must continue to remind ourselves of the need to build our investments and plan for our various dreams and life goals.
-The Mid-tier Fund is well positioned and our proactive approach to managing the Fund will continue to provide shareholders with value and highly attractive risk-adjusted returns.
-We will continue to work with you, this year, to preserve your wealth and achieve your financial goals.
+Ladies and Gentlemen, the Treasury Securities Fund is well positioned and our proactive approach to managing the Fund will continue to provide value (attractive returns) to shareholders.
+Because we live in times marked by high levels of uncertainty, we must continue to remind ourselves of the need to safely build our investments and plan for our various dreams and life goals.
+We will continue to work with you this year, to grow your money and preserve your wealth.

-To close, I would like to express my profound gratitude to the Fund Manager and to the staff of InvestCorp Asset Management Ltd for their hard work towards creating a rewarding investment product for shareholders.
+To close, I would like to express my profound gratitude to the Fund Manager and to the staff of InvestCorp for their hard work towards creating a rewarding investment product for shareholders.

-Thank you once again.
+Thank you all, once again

-Dr. Anthony Aubynn Board Chairman
+Anthony Ebow Spio Board Chairman